| ||Moving to retail | Understanding your break-even point | How do I calculate my profit goals? | A note about retail margins | Making the leap

 Unit contribution = $4.00 - $2.50 = $1.50 per jar

-So, each jar of salsa contributes $1.50 towards covering the costs of Marv’s business.
+So, each jar of salsa contributes $1.50 towards covering Marv’s fixed costs.

-To break even (have no profit), but cover all his monthly costs (materials + labour + overhead + fixed + variable costs) by selling the jars at $4.00 each, Marv’s Salsa Company must sell 1,350 jars of salsa each month.
+To break even (have no profit), but cover all his monthly costs (variable + fixed costs) by selling the jars at $4.00 each, Marv’s Salsa Company must sell 1,350 jars of salsa each month.

 Break-even analysis can also help you analyze how a different wholesale price affects your business.
 Using the same example, Marv’s Salsa Company decides to sell the salsa to the wholesaler for a higher price of $4.75 each.
 Here is what happens to the number of jars of salsa he must sell to cover the same costs and break even: